 “One of the most common reasons for refusing registration is that a ‘likelihood of confusion’ exists between the mark in the application and a previously registered mark or a pending application with an earlier filing date owned by another party.
 Likelihood of confusion exists between trademarks when the marks are so similar and the goods and/or services for which they are used are so related that consumers would mistakenly believe they come from the same source.”

 The USPTO will also refuse any petition they find misleading.
-For instance, if a logo—in their opinion—doesn’t clearly represent the type of product it claims to sell and/or is suggestive of another sort of item altogether, they’ll reject that application.
-Remember that the USPTO exists to protect the rights of the business owner, but is also deeply concerned about consumer experience.
+For instance, if a logo—in their opinion—doesn’t clearly represent the type of product it claims to sell or is suggestive of another sort of item altogether, they’ll reject that application.
+You’ll want to remember that the USPTO exists to protect the rights of the business owner, but is also concerned about the consumer experience.

-Generally speaking, like the common law protections discussed above, your product specimen must demonstrate the use of your logo in the process of a monetary exchange between you and your customer—not merely the usage of your logo on your own business materials.
-So items like brochures, catalogues, press releases, business cards, and so on typically won’t work as appropriate specimens in the goods category, as these don’t demonstrate a reciprocal relationship with your clientele.
+Generally speaking, like the common law protections discussed above, your product specimen must demonstrate the use of your logo in the process of monetary exchange between you and your customer—not merely the usage of your logo on your own business materials.
+Therefore, items like brochures, catalogs, press releases, business cards, and other similar marketing materials typically won’t work as appropriate specimens in the goods category, as these don’t demonstrate a reciprocal relationship with your clientele.

-You’ll need to submit a specimen for each type of good or service associated with your logo, if there’s more than one, along with the appropriate fees for each.
+You’ll need to submit a specimen for each type of good or service associated with your logo, if there’s more than one, and pay the appropriate fees for each.

-Once you’ve filed your application, you should receive a confirmation from the USPTO right away.
+At this point, you’ve completed the main pieces necessary to file your trademark application.
+Once you’ve done so, you should receive a confirmation from the USPTO right away.
 After that, though, it’s likely to be several months before you receive further communication from the agency.
 In fact, the entire application process can take six months to one year, and sometimes longer—if any issues arise that require resolution.

-In the meantime, you can check the status of your application in the Trademark Applications and Registrations Retrieval database.
-Use the serial number provided on your initial receipt to retrieve information about your petition.
+In the meantime, you can check the status of your application in the Trademark Status and Document Retrieval database.
+You can use the serial number provided on your initial receipt to retrieve information about your petition.
 You can also check the current average processing times for applications.

 It is solely at the discretion of the examining attorney whether your logo will be registered.
 If not, the attorney will contact you.
 If the issues with your application are minor, they may call or email you.
 If their concerns are more involved, you will receive a letter called an Office Action that outlines the reasons for their denial.

 If you receive an Office Action, you will have six months from the date of mailing to submit the requested corrections, or the USPTO will mark your application as abandoned.
 If your submission does not satisfy the examining attorney, they will issue a final refusal of your application.
 You can appeal this denial to the Trademark Trial and Appeal Board (TTAB), an administrative court with the USPTO, if you desire.
-Such an appeal will incur additional fees.
+This being said, however, such an appeal will incur additional fees.

-Now that you hold a registered trademark, you can’t just rest on your laurels.
-To maintain your protected status, you must submit a Trademark Declaration of Continued Use and a Trademark Renewal to the USPTO every five years.
-Should such paperwork slip your mind, you do have a six-month grace period in which you can still file.
-It will just cost you a little more.
+First, to maintain your protected status, you’ll need to submit a Trademark Declaration of Continued Use and a Trademark Renewal to the USPTO every five years.
+If you neglect to file this renewal, you’ll have a six-month grace period in which you can still file—this will cost additional fees, however.

-If you fail to submit these forms entirely, though, the USPTO will consider your logo abandoned and you will lose all the protections you fought so hard to gain.
-Bottom line: don’t let your registration slip through the cracks.
-There’s no limit to the number of times you can renew your trademark, as long as your logo remains in commercial use.
+If you fail to submit these forms entirely, though, the USPTO will consider your logo abandoned and you will lose all of your legal protections.
+Therefore, you don’t want to let your registration renewal slip through the cracks.
+You’ll also want to remember that there’s no limit to the number of times you can renew your trademark, as long as your logo remains in commercial use.

 Usually, a business will hire a legal firm or other specialized company to engage in a trademark watch.
-These representatives will send cease-and-desist letters if they do encounter a logo that’s similar to yours, and will also engage in litigation to protect the sanctity of your logo, if necessary.
+These representatives will send cease-and-desist letters if they do encounter a logo that’s similar to yours, and will also engage in litigation to enforce your intellectual property, protecting the sanctity of your logo, if necessary.